Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: General double copy

-To generalize the above discussion to higher points, we develop a systematic way to obtain the CK-dual numerators and the the KLT-type double copy.
-We consider the four-point form factor $\itbf{F}_{\operatorname{tr}(\phi^2),4}(1^\phi, 2^\phi, 3^g, 4^g)$ as an explicit example, and the generalization to $n$-point is straightforward.
+To generalize the above discussion to higher points, we develop a systematic way to obtain the CK-dual numerators and the KLT-type double copy.
+We consider the four-point FF $\itbf{F}_{4}(1^\phi, 2^\phi, 3^g, 4^g)$ as an explicit example, and the generalization to $n$-point is straightforward.

-As in the three-point case, we first express the four-point form factor in terms of eight cubic diagrams shown in Figure \ref{fig:F4tree}:
+As in the three-point case, we first express the four-point FF in terms of eight cubic diagrams shown in Figure \ref{fig:F4tree}: